Refine your display

 |A timeline Gantt chart for features and their phases in the selected releases, or the release process flows.
 For details, see Analyze the release.|

 Tip: You can save your display settings as favorite views.
 For details, see Favorites.

 Filter the items you want displayed in the module.

 In the top banner, select the workspace context.
 You might have access to multiple workspaces.

 In the Backlog module: If programs are defined, you can select the program context in the top banner.
 You can access multiple programs.

 Note: After filtering features for a specific program, features that are not related to that program might be displayed.
 These features are indirectly related to a program, via their children.
-Filter for program with the Filter bar if you want to display only items that are directly related.
+Filter for program with the Field filters if you want to display only items that are directly related.